davetaz/nigeria-map/README.md

 [GeoJSON](http://geojson.org/) though is a standard open format that can be easily enhanced and transformed for many other kinds of uses.
 In that case, just use [the GeoJSON files](data/processed) as your starting point, and have fun!

+##Embedding the map in a document

+You don't need to do anything, the code is already suitable for embedding, see [this example](embed_test.html).

 ##Licence

 The original Burkina Faso maps' shapefiles are sourced from [MapMaker Ltd.'s "Map Library" service](http://www.mapmakerdata.co.uk.s3-website-eu-west-1.amazonaws.com/library/index.htm): a source of public domain basic map data concerning administrative boundaries in Africa.
 MapMaker's sources are described on [this web page](http://www.mapmakerdata.co.uk.s3-website-eu-west-1.amazonaws.com/library/sources.htm) on their website.